 When said about the Bible, 'sufficient' refers to the belief that in the Bible you'll find all that's needed to be saved by God and to live in the manner of Christ.
 You don't have to go to some other source to find out more basics for that task.
 The Bible also covers the basic outline of how to live the faith together with others who also follow Jesus.
-This word is especially important for Anglicans.
+This term is especially important for Anglicans.

-Some extremists have stretched this term beyond all sense by claiming that the Bible is sufficient for the entire shaping of one's life.
+Some extremists have stretched 'sufficient' beyond all sense by claiming that the Bible is sufficient for the entire shaping of one's life.
 They claim that what isn't there doesn't belong in a Christian's life.
 Get real.
-The Bible only directly covers a small part of life's doings.
+The Scriptures only directly covers a small part of life's doings.
 It isn't meant to cover everything.
 It's meant to convey God's love and God's good news.
 It has guidance for your life, but it takes thinking, praying, doing, and testing to find out what that is.
 Yes, shape your life by it, but in God-given freedom, as someone who bears the image of God.
 Serve God, not a book.
 All the foundational and essential stuff is in there, but you yourself have to work it through to make it really a part of your life and faith.

 Another word for 'trustworthy' is 'reliable' (worthy of trust or reliance).
 The term 'believable' and the various word-forms of 'faith' have a stronger undertow to them.
 The Bible doesn't ask you to believe in its writings.
 It asks you to put your trust in the God of the story of the Jews and the early Christians, the only God there actually is.